clinicedc/edc-visit-tracking/README.md

 ### Declaring a visit model

+A __visit_model__ is declared using the model mixin `VisitModelMixin`.
+Normally, a __visit_model__ will be declared with additional model mixins, but `VisitModelMixin` must be there.

+    class SubjectVisit(VisitModelMixin, BaseUuidModel):
+        ...

+Also, ensure the `Meta` class attributes of `VisitModelMixin` are inherited.
+These include required constraints and ordering.

+    class SubjectVisit(VisitModelMixin, BaseUuidModel):

+        ...

+        class Meta(VisitModelMixin.Meta):
+            pass

+> Important: A __visit model__ is a special model in the EDC.
+A model declared with the model mixin, `VisitModelMixin`, is the definition of a __visit model__.
+CRFs and Requisitions have a foreign key pointing to a __visit model__.
+A number of methods on CRFs and Requisitions detect their __visit model__ foreign key name, model class and value by looking for the FK declared with `VisitModelMixin`.

 For a subject that requires ICF would look like this:

     class SubjectVisit(VisitModelMixin, OffstudyMixin, CreatesMetadataModelMixin, RequiresConsentModelMixin, BaseUuidModel):

         class Meta(VisitModelMixin.Meta):
-            consent_model = 'edc_example.subjectconsent'
+            consent_model = 'myapp.subjectconsent'  # for RequiresConsentModelMixin
-            app_label = 'edc_example'

 If the subject does not require ICF, such as an infant, just don't include the `RequiresConsentModelMixin`:

     class InfantVisit(VisitModelMixin, OffstudyMixin, CreatesMetadataModelMixin, BaseUuidModel):

         class Meta(VisitModelMixin.Meta):
-            app_label = 'edc_example'
+            pass

 In both cases a `OneToOneField` attr to `edc_example.Appointment` is added through the `VisitModelMixin` mixin, so `edc_example.Appointment` must exist.

 ### Declaring a CRF

 The `CrfModelMixin` is required for all CRF models.
-CRF models have a key to the visit model.
+CRF models have a key to a __visit model__.

     class CrfOne(CrfModelMixin, OffstudyMixin, RequiresConsentModelMixin, UpdatesCrfMetadataModelMixin, BaseUuidModel):